 The first model of the renowned Skating 610 roller skis was produced in 1990.
 By the late 90’s Marwe developed their Combi Ski shortly followed by the Classic 800 C due to increasing demand.

 Skating 610 A is a high quality, lightweight roller ski made with an aircraft grade aluminum frame construction.The model is equipped with legendary Marwe urethane rollers, and has outstanding durability and wet grip in comparison to its competitiors. model is used in the International Biathlon Union summer world championships and world cups as well as American, Swedish, Russian and Estonian biathlon championship races

 This ski is one of our most popular roller skis.
-It is based on the original 610C composite model.Read more about this model in May 2019.
+It is based on the original 610C composite model.Read more about this model during the summer of 2019

 Marwes roller skis soon became the favourite summer training equipment for many top athletes.
 One of the the first to achieve success with the help of our skis was Finnish cross country skier Marjo Matikainen-Kallström (née Matikainen) As there was a need to train intensively round the year.
 She picked our skis as one of her main training methods in addition to Nordic walking and cycling.
 Marjo was a familiar sight in XXXX roller skiing intensively.
 Pushing the physical limits soon paid off.

 At the 1987 FIS Nordic World Ski Championships in Oberstdorf, she won the classical style 5 km sprint, and silver in the 10 km.
 Matikainen-Kallström finished her championship career with a fantastic 1989 FIS Nordic World Ski Championships on her home soil in Lahti, where she won the following medals:

 Gold medal in the 15 km and 4 x 5 km